What is Cognitive Ability?

 Intelligence quotient (IQ) tests are standardized assessments designed to measure cognitive ability.

-They typically consist of a series of tasks that assess various aspects of cognitive functioning, such as verbal reasoning, mathematical skills, and visual-spatial abilities.
+They typically consist of a series of tasks that assess various aspects of cognitive functioning, such as verbal reasoning, mathematical cognitive skills, and visual-spatial abilities.

 IQ tests provide a score that represents an individual's cognitive ability relative to others in their age group.